Joshua-Hwang/habits2share/README.md

 [X] Actually fix the gross authentication logic
-[X] Develop system to copy production data into local [X] Generate scripts that generate particular types of data [ ] Use these scripts inside integration tests
+[X] Develop system to copy production data into local [X] Generate scripts that generate particular types of data [X] Use these scripts inside integration tests
 [X] script to run all tests or document how to run tests.
 Things to inspire confidence when running this app.
 [ ] curl commands are annoying and finicky.
-Scripts or otherwise for command in just the CLI [ ] Load testing framework would be a huge confidence boost [ ] Code coverage enforcement on deployment
+Scripts or otherwise for command in just the CLI [ ] Integration tests could run on random port and data generators could take PORT [ ] Load testing framework would be a huge confidence boost [ ] Code coverage enforcement on deployment